Bert Ogden Arena

 The Bert Ogden Arena is an indoor arena in Edinburg, Texas, United States.
-The arena officially opened in August 2018 and currently houses the Rio Grande Valley Vipers of the NBA G League, replacing their former home of Payne Arena.
+The arena officially opened in August 2018 and currently houses the Rio Grande Valley Vipers, the NBA G League affiliate of the Houston Rockets.
 The arena seats nearly 7,700, which can be expanded up to a maximum capacity of 9,000 for concerts.

 Location and design

-The arena was mainly built for basketball, but also hosts concerts and other events.